Below you can read a selected history of the Society. If you would like to learn more then why not visit our library and archives?

 Edward Sheldon inherited the Tunstall estates when Marmaduke Tunstall died in 1790 (aged 47) and he sold the museum, library and pictures.
 Tunstall's friend George Allan (1736-1800), a solicitor of Blackwell Grange near Darlington in County Durham, bought part of the contents of the museum in 1791 for £700.

 The collections occupied two large rooms at Blackwell Grange and Allan opened his museum to the public in June 1792, receiving 7,327 visitors in three and a half years.
 He added considerably to the Wycliffe collections.

 After Tunstall's death in 1790, Bewick visited Wycliffe to make use of the extensive collection of stuffed birds spending two months there in 1791.
 A number of drawings he made at the time are now in the Great North Museum: Hancock although he only used a few of them to illustrate his History of British Birds, preferring to draw from life if possible.

-Some of the bird specimens he used can also be seen still on display in the Museum.
+Some of the bird specimens he used can also still be seen on display in the museum today.

 The Newcastle upon Tyne Literary & Philosophical Society was founded in 1793 and, in its early years, members and friends gave a number of donations of natural history and ethnographical items.

-Including the first ever wombat to reach Britain from Australia (preserved in spirit), a gift from John Hunter, Governor of New South Wales.
-This species was first described by Bewick and the specimen can still be seen on display in the museum.
+This included the first ever wombat to reach Britain from Australia (preserved in spirit), a gift from John Hunter, Governor of New South Wales.
+This species was first described by Thomas Bewick and the specimen can still be seen on display in the museum today.
 Another notable donation was our mummy Bakt hor Nekt given by Thomas Coates of Haydon Bridge in 1821.